xiaonanln/lockd/README.md

     - [ ] Implementing linearizable semantics
     - [ ] Processing read-only queries more efficiently

-## Raft demo
+## Raft-tester
-The raft-demo is used to test the correctness in simulation.
+The raft-tester is used to test the correctness in simulation.
-Raft-demo sends test data to the raft algorithm
+Raft-tester runs multiple Raft Clusters to test the correctness of Raft algorhtm with different values of quorum.